unpoly/unpoly2-slides/slides.md

 The `up:click` event is generally emitted when an element is clicked.
 However, for elements with an [`[up-instant]`](/a-up-instant) attribute this event is emitted on `mousedown` instead.

-This is useful to listen to links being activated, without needing to know whether a link is `[up-instant]`.
+This is useful to listen to links being activated, without needing to know if a link is `[up-instant]`.

 ---
 <!-- _class: pro -->